-To satisfy the proposed constraint, the following four methods are proposed.
+To satisfy the proposed constraint, the following four methods are proposed, and the VPDU size is defined as 64x64-L/32x32-C for the following.
 Note that, in VTM2.0.1, a fast algorithm uses the BT split depth of the current best CU to early skip quad-tree split.
 In CE1.2.1.1 and CE1.2.1.2, the fast algorithm is not applied when current CU width or height is larger than 64.